da99/i_love_u/README.md

 A scripting language for graphic designers using "design for extremes".

 It reads like a subset of English.
-However, it has Dynamic Syntax (TM).
+However, it has dynamic syntax.
-So you can mold it to read like Japanese, Spanish, etc.
+So mold it to read like Japanese, Spanish, whatever.

 Mastering the subtle art of writing i\_love\_u code.